char0n/swagger-adjust/docs/customization/plugin-api.md

 });
 ```

-As you can see, each plugin is passed a reference to the `system` being built up.
+As you can see, each plugin is passed a reference to the unbound `system` being built up.
 As long as `NormalPlugin` is compiled before `ExtendingPlugin`, this will work without any issues.

 There is no dependency management built into the plugin system, so if you create a plugin that relies on another, it is your responsibility to make sure that the dependent plugin is loaded _after_ the plugin being depended on.